Perspicacity11/MakersWk7-JavascriptWebApps/contents/06_single_page_apps.md

 Remember we spoke earlier about the distinction between frontend and backend.
 In "classic" web applications, the frontend code (executed by the browser) has *very little control* on the program and its logic — maybe it's only HTML, CSS, and bits of JavaScript to do a few things. *In SPAs, the frontend code has usually way more control* (there will usually be a lot more JavaScript!), because it decides which data to fetch or update on the server, and which updates should happen on the page.

+### Exercise - discussion

+Discuss with your pair (or with yourself!) the following questions.
+If you disagree on the response, try to understand why and discuss further — ask someone else in your cohort or your coach if needed.

+ * A piece of JavaScript code is changing an HTML button label from "Submit" to "Submitted" — is it frontend, or backend?
+ * A piece of JavaScript code is declaring an HTTP POST endpoint that will accept an HTTP request containing params to insert into a database — is it frontend, or backend?
+ * A user clicks on a link on an e-commerce website.
+The browser reloads the entire page, fetching a whole new HTML page and new resources.
+Can we say this e-commerce website a "single page application"?
+ * A user submits a form on a social media website to post a new message on their page.
+Behind the scenes, the JavaScript code uses `fetch` to make a POST HTTP request to create the new content on the website backend.
+When the HTTP response is received, JavaScript replaces only the relevant parts of the page, using DOM functions.
+Can we say this website a "single page application"?
+ * In case of single page applications — what is the only way a frontend web application and its backend can communicate?

 [Next Challenge](07_thermostat_frontend.md)